-- Non-execution of will – The Wills Act of 1837 sets out the specific legal guidelines for a will.
-If there are any legal errors on the document, a case can be made to declare a will invalid.
-One of the most common instances of this kind of dispute is due to a lack of signatures from the relevant witnesses and the testator.
+- Non-execution of will.
+The Wills Act of 1837 sets out the specific legal guidelines for a will.
+If the document has any legal errors, challenges may arise to declare a will invalid.
+One of the most common instances of this is a lack of signatures from the relevant witnesses and the testator.

-- Fraud and Duress – If a claimant believes that a will has been drawn up under duress, or that there are instances of fraud in the final will, then they will be able to make a claim to invalidate the will.
+- Fraud and Duress.
+In essence, a claimant believes that a will has been drawn up under duress.
+Alternatively, allegations regarding instances of fraud in the final will also apply.
+In either case, claimants can make a claim to invalidate the will.

-- Testamentary Capacity – Anyone making a will must be mentally capable of doing so.
+- Testamentary Capacity.
+In short, anyone making a will must be mentally capable of doing so.
 This will include understanding the implications of the will that they sign.
-The expression ‘sound mind’ is often cited in these cases.
+The expression ‘sound mind’ or ‘sufficient mental capacity’ are also common in this instance.

-If you believe that a will is invalid, evidence will need to be provided.
-In cases of testamentary capacity, it will be up to the estate executors to establish the mental capacity of the deceased.
-If the will is declared invalid, then the rules of intestacy will be implemented.
+If you want to dispute the validity of a will, you must provide evidence to support the claim.
+Regarding testamentary capacity, it’s up to the estate executors to establish the testator’s mental capacity.
+If the will is declared invalid, then the rules of intestacy take effect.

-The Provision for Family and Dependants Act 1975 covers those instances where a dependant has not received sufficient provisions in the will.
-If the deceased was providing for someone financially up until their death, then it is possible to claim that this was to be expected after they have died.
+The Provision for Family and Dependants Act 1975 covers those instances where a dependent has not received sufficient provisions in the will.
+For instance, consider if the testator was providing for someone financially up until their death.
+In that situation, it’s possible to claim that this financial providence must continue after they have died.

 If the above factors are not relevant, a will can still be changed if a claimant believes that an original will has been lost, or if property and finances have been disputed by another potential owner.
 These instances will require the claimant to provide evidence to start their claim.